The Core Message of Meghan and Harry’s Oprah Interview: Racism Drove Us From the Royal Family

 ‘I just didn’t want to be alive anymore’

 She revealed that she began having suicidal thoughts while she was pregnant with Archie in early 2019.
 “I just didn’t want to be alive anymore,” she said.
 “And that was a very clear and real and frightening constant thought.”
-When she approach royal staff for help with her mental health, she was refused.
+When she approached royal staff for help with her mental health, she was refused.

 Harry talked about his frustration from the lack of support from his family, in the face of racist attacks on Markle.
 “For us, for this union and the specifics around her race, there was an opportunity—many opportunities—for my family to show some public support,” he said.
 “And I guess one of the most telling parts and the saddest parts, I guess, was over 70 female members of Parliament, both Conservative and Labour, came out and called out the colonial undertones of articles and headlines written about Meghan.
 Yet no one from my family ever said anything.
 That hurts.”